mcericson/arch_441_repo_fall_22/README.md

 E
 F
 ```
-This operation seems fairly useless, however if we can imagine a very large list and more complex operations it begins to be much more valuab.
+This operation seems fairly useless, however if we can imagine a very large list and more complex operations it begins to be much more valuable.
 Consider our cubic_grid() definition.
 It returns a list of points.
 What if we want to add a sphere to each of the points in the cubic_grid() definition.

 ```python
 point_list = cubic_grid(5, 5, 5, 1):